think-mm/enblog/input/posts/2015/04-14-an-exclusive-interview-of-prof-craig-brandist-by-sankar-ray.md

-SR : But you are of the view that language and culture are subject to power relations and hierarchy of a society in which a dominant discourse imposes itself on the others.
+SR: But you are of the view that language and culture are subject to power relations and hierarchy of a society in which a dominant discourse imposes itself on the others.
 If so, don't language and culture have elements of even linguistic repression?

-CB :I'm not entirely sure of the point you're getting at here.
+CB: I'm not entirely sure of the point you're getting at here.
 Certainly language and culture are fields of force within which the struggle between classes and other centres of power takes place.
 In the context of the USSR in the 1920s workers' power appeared as repression (the proletarian dictatorship over the bourgeoisie) and as